romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 ###2.1.
 Create a Product Backlog with User Stories as a first step

 Not asking anything to developers yet; no coding.
-Sit down with your product team, potential users or customers and try to describe what you think the product should be, according to what you know for now.
-Creating some [simple wireframes](http://designmodo.com/wireframing-prototyping-mockuping/), discussing them lightly and iterating a bit over them is usually the best way.
-But keep it simple.
-As an advocate of Lean Startup myself, I know that it is impossible to know all the features or details of a product at the beginning.
-This exercise will simply help you do some customer discovery, clarify your initial hypotheses and come up with a few user stories that define an MVP <em>(Minimum Viable Product)</em> that you will be able to release quickly to keep learning about the business, following an iterative and incremental development process.
+Sit down with your product team, potential users or customers and try to describe what you think the product should be, according to what you have learned so far.
+If you haven't done it yet, creating some [simple wireframes](http://designmodo.com/wireframing-prototyping-mockuping/), discussing them lightly and iterating a bit over them is usually the best way to start.
+But keep it simple, following [Lean Startup](http://theleanstartup.com/principles) advice.
+This exercise will help you with [customer discovery](https://steveblank.com/2014/06/28/customer-discovery-the-search-for-productmarket-fit-2-minutes-to-see-why/), clarifying your initial hypotheses.

-So, once you have enough information about the product and the market that you are able to design an MVP, try to describe the most important features the product should have (as [User Stories](https://www.scrumalliance.org/community/articles/2010/april/new-to-user-stories)) and prioritize them when creating the Product Backlog.
-Since User Stories are about functionality, wireframes are usually very good help.
-They can be added as part of the Acceptance Criteria of user stories.
+So, once you have enough information about the product and its market to do so, define some core [User Stories](https://www.scrumalliance.org/community/articles/2010/april/new-to-user-stories) and prioritize them, creating a Product Backlog for your <em>Minimum Viable Product</em> (MVP).
+It should represent a basic version that you are able to release quickly, to get feedback from the market and keep learning and adapting, following an iterative and incremental development process.
+Since user stories are about functionality, wireframes are usually very good help.
+They can be added as part of their Acceptance Criteria.

 My favourite tool for managing Scrum is [Jira](https://es.atlassian.com/software/jira/agile), which includes a great backlog-management tool.
 However, there are many other tools available, including [Trello](https://trello.com/), which I also use as a kanban board for smaller projects.
 For wireframing, there are also many good tools available.
 One of my favourites is [WireframeSketcher](http://wireframesketcher.com/), due to its IDE and CVS integration.
 [Balsamiq](https://balsamiq.com/) and [Moqups](https://moqups.com/) are great alternatives too.

-After creating the initial Product Backlog, you will have a much clearer picture of the MVP you are going to build and therefore, you will be in a better position to present it to developers.
+After creating the initial Product Backlog, you will have a much clearer picture of the MVP you are going to build; therefore, you will be in a better position to present it to developers.

 ###2.2.
 Estimate all User Stories in the backlog based on effort points